C-124C “Globemaster II”

 Sldeshow: Recovery and Restoration of our C-124

-After getting the C-124 into ferryable condition, she was flown to Dobbins AFB, GA, where the final restoration work was accomplished by the 116th in preparation for the cross-country flight to Travis.
-After a stop at Norton AFB, CA, and a photo session over the Golden Gate, our C-124 arrived at the Travis Heritage Center at exactly 2:00 p.m. on 10 June 1984.
+After getting the C-124 into ferriable condition, she was flown to Dobbins AFB, GA, where the final restoration work was accomplished by the 116th in preparation for the cross-country flight to Travis AFB.
+After a stop at Norton AFB, CA, and a photo session over the Golden Gate, our C-124 arrived at the museum at exactly 2:00 p.m. on 10 June 1984.

-The many volunteer man hours that have gone into this restoration show both on the inside of the airplane and out.
-During special, “Open Houses,” the C-124 is open for tours with entry through the massive clam shell doors in the nose.
+The many volunteer hours that have gone into this restoration show both on the inside and outside of the airplane.
+During special, “Open Houses", the C-124 is open for tours with entry through the massive clam shell doors in the nose.

 Watch our C-124C a.k.a.
 "Old Shakey" Taking Off for its Final Flight to Travis Air Force Base